 Approaching storms or changes in atmospheric pressure can cause a spike in fish feeding activity.

-High wind days can make it difficult to use some of the more popular tactics for catching bass, like fishing jigs or soft plastics, as the wind creates a big bow in the line and makes it difficult to sense strikes.
+High wind days can make it difficult to use some of the more popular tactics for catching bass, like fishing jigs or soft plastic worms, as the wind creates a big bow in the fishing line and makes it difficult to sense strikes.
 Remember to choose a heavier jig head to punch through the wind if you are fishing soft plastic worms or other soft baits on these days.

 But wind can also be a fisherman’s friend.
 Bass will use wind direction to their advantage when feeding and hone in on structure and weedlines where the wind is pushing waves onto the pieces of structure or blowing into the weedlines.
 This wave action jostles the water around and makes it hard for bait fish to swim and evade predators.
 And it pushes them near the ambush positions of a predatory fish such as bass.
 Find these sort of spots is one of the best bass fishing tips for beginners.

 Before a storm comes in can be an excellent time to be on the water and these periods offer excellent bass fishing for beginners.
-Generally any time the barometric pressure increases or decreases.
+Generally any time the barometric pressure increases or decreases can be good..
 After a storm has passed and high pressure and clear skies return, can indicate that fishing for the next day or two might be pretty tough.
 Your best tactic in these situations is to fish slop or heavy cover with jigs and get reaction strikes, as most fish will be laying low for the next one or two days.

 9. Do You Need a Boat to Fish for Bass?